Vanda hindsii Lindl.

 Most Vandas grow on treetops on ridges along rivers and prefer bright light.
 When growing indoors, a south window exposure is best.
 Vandas can be grown outside in the summer (or all year long, depending on where you live) as long as the night temperatures are 50 °F (10 °C) or above.
 Grow under dappled sunlight, such as a shade tree or an evergreen.
 Gradually they can be exposed to brighter light.

 If provided enough humidity, Vandas can be grown without any potting medium whatsoever.
-Many times they will be shipped from overseas where they have been grown in high humidity environments, therefore being grown bare root in the basket.
-The ideal household does not provide enough humidity to keep Vandas growing well in bare-root conditions… – See more at: How to Grow and Care for Vanda Orchids
+They will often be shipped from overseas where they have been grown in high humidity environments, therefore being grown bare root in the basket.
+The ideal household does not provide enough humidity to keep Vandas growing well in bare-root conditions.
+See more at How to Grow and Care for Vanda Orchids.

 Vanda hindsii occurs in New Guinea and tropical North Queensland.